 Buy it here (Rs 2,534) by Mitera

 A pure orange with silver motifs handloom linen jacquard saree with zari border has a very versatile appeal and will go well for intimate family functions and bigger gatherings.

 Buy it here (Rs 5,599) by Indie Picks

-This Kutch hand-blocked cotton saree is characterised by the shibori tie-dye technique where fabric is folded and sometimes even stitched in various ways to create unparalleled geometric designs.
-A classic indigo and red combination saree will make a huge fashion statement when you pair them with silver jewellery and kohl eyes.
+This Kutch hand-blocked cotton saree is characterized by the shibori tie-dye technique where fabric is folded and sometimes even stitched in various ways to create unparalleled geometric designs.
+Classic indigo and red combination saree will make a huge fashion statement when you pair them with silver jewellery and kohl eyes.

 Buy it here (Rs 2,000) by Indie Picks

 Green Banarasi cotton and silk blend saree with zari border has beautiful leaf weavings.
 This is accentuated with broad silver and red border.
 Traditional attire at best for those family functions.